BrenoOtsuka/pegcontas-test/README.md

 }
 ```

-IMPORTANTE: In the requests that uses Body, it is important to specify in the Header that Content-Type is equal to application/json
+IMPORTANT: In the requests that uses Body, it is important to specify in the Header that Content-Type is equal to application/json

 # Required